fatso83/node-redis-dist-job-queue/README.md

  * `namespace` - redis key namespace.
 Defaults to `"redis-dist-job-queue."`
  * `queueId` - the ID of the queue on redis that we are connecting to.
    Defaults to `"default"`.
- * `workerCount` - number of workers *for this JobQueue instance*.
-Defaults to the number of CPU cores on the computer.
  * `redisConfig` - defaults to an object with properties:
    * `host` - 127.0.0.1
    * `port` - 6379